Vertice Report

 Build a triage process

-Not every request should go into a full procurement process straight away.
+Not every request should go into a full procurement process workflow straight away.
 A sub-process, called triage, is needed to decide the necessary steps and stakeholders each intake request should go through, what level of priority it is, or if it should be put into a process at all.

 Effective triage helps keep the workflow moving without causing blockages.
 It also helps cross-department coordination and collaboration by keeping all intake requests and communications together.